plentymarkets/docs-raw/plentyInterface/Basket.md

 ## BasketItem<a name="basket_events_basketitem"></a>
 ### AfterBasketItemAdd<a name="basket_basketitem_afterbasketitemadd"></a>

-after basket item add event
+The event is triggered after an item is added to the shopping cart.

 #### Namespace